Astros bash seven homers, hammer A's | Devdiscourse

 Houston battered Oakland pitching for 11 runs on 12 hits -- six of them home runs -- in the first two innings as the Astros hammered the visiting Athletics 15-0 to set a franchise record for home wins on Monday night.
 Robinson Chirinos went 3-for-4, crushed a pair of home runs and drove in a career-high-tying six runs to help the Astros match their club record with seven homers in a game.

-Yordan Alvarez belted a pair of solo homers, and Alex Bregman clouted a three-run homer as Houston won for the fifth game in a row and the 17th time in the past 21 games.
-Jose Altuve went 3-for-3 with a two-run homer and two runs, and Michael Brantley had a solo homer and two runs for Houston, which tallied 17 hits.

-Starting pitcher Zack Greinke (15-5) beat the A's for the second time since being acquired by the Astros at the trade deadline.
-He tossed six scoreless innings of two-hit ball to improve to 5-1 with a 3.23 ERA since joining Houston.
-The Astros moved to 56-17 at home, breaking the team record for home wins set in 1980 and 1998.

 Oakland mustered just three hits and fell to 1 1/2 games behind idle Tampa Bay in the race for the first American League wild card.
+The A's are clinging to a half-game lead over the Cleveland Indians, who defeated the Los Angeles Angels 6-2 on Monday night.
 Houston scored 21 runs in a home win over Seattle on Sunday, then picked up in the first inning right where it left off, putting together six hits -- five consecutive -- and six runs against A's starter Mike Fiers (14-4).

 Unbeaten in 21 consecutive starts, Fiers allowed deep shots to Bregman (his 35th), Alvarez (23rd) on the next pitch and Chirinos (16th) as the Astros built a 6-0 lead.
 Alvarez's first blast broke Carlos Correa's 2015 record for most homers by a Houston rookie.